roemvaar/cs_notes/docs/computer_systems/embedded/memory.md

 * Data security
 * Larger address space

-Microcontrollers used in embedded systems usually don't include an MMU, thus virtual memory is not immediately accessible to embedded systems programmers.
-What you can use in ARM microcontrollers is to use the MPU to mark memory regions as code or data to add an extra layer of memory protection.
+Microcontrollers used in embedded systems usually don't include an MMU.
+Thus, virtual memory is not immediately accessible to embedded systems programmers.
+In ARM microcontrollers, you can use the MPU to mark memory regions as code or data to add an extra layer of memory protection.

 Virtual memory concepts:

 * **Paging**

-In a system with paging, what the process see is a virtual address.
+In a system that uses memory paging, the process sees a virtual address.

 ![paging](../../../assets/img/paging.png)